Information about employing an apprentice and how apprenticeship funding works.

 You must sign a contract of employment with your apprentice.
 This should give details including:

 - working conditions

 The relationship between you and your training provider throughout the apprenticeship is important.

-You and your training provider must agree a price for the total cost of each apprenticeship, including the training costs and any subcontracted training.
+You and your training provider must agree a price for the total cost of each apprenticeship, including the cost of end-point assessment.